What Is Inflation? An Easy Explanation

 How the Consumer Price Index (CPI) Works

 The CPI is calculated by taking the average price change for each item in the basket and weighting it based on its importance.
 For example, housing costs are given more weight than entertainment costs because people spend a larger portion of their income on housing.
-The percentage change in the CPI over a period of time represents the inflation rate.
+The percentage change in the CPI over a duration of time represents the inflation rate.

 The Effects of Inflation